TickTeam/guide-tt/android_app/6_how_to_lock_the_app.md

 2. Tap the gear-shaped icon in the upper right corner.

-3. Tap “Security & Data” to enable Pattern Lock.
+3. Tap "Security & Data" to enable Pattern Lock.

 4. Trace an unlock pattern twice to set a pattern lock for TickTick.